 * Click here for rating key

-Venezia Restaurant Review: Nothing much ever changes at Venezia, where traditional Italian food is served to the strains of Dean Martin’s “That’s Amore” lilting from the sound system.
-A face lift retained the old-fashioned décor of this Mid-City classic.
+Venezia Restaurant Review: If your parents had dinner at Venezia 25 years ago, the well-kept but nondescript interior would probably have looked exactly the same as it does today.
+Tables are set a bit too close to each other.
+Bright lighting and little else adorn the square dining room, and that’s just fine, because the food speaks for itself.
 You may wait for a table any time you show up, but the bar is a comfortable spot for a frosty brew.
 Food-wise, the Sicilian-style tomato sauce approaches purple in its cooked-down richness, and the fettuccine al’ Alfredo takes on gargantuan proportions.
 Traditional-style thin-crust cheesy pizzas loaded with fennel-flecked sausage or fried eggplant are the house specialty, while a culinary artifact such as “brociolone” translates as a stuffed and rolled veal breast loaded with seasoned bread crumbs and drenched in tomato sauce.
 Cream sauces cascade from the house specialties, the most formidable of which is a slab of fried eggplant covered with shrimp, crab meat and crawfish.
 Don’t expect an elaborate wine list.
-Desserts are pretty run-of-the-mill, but Angelo Brocato's Ice Cream & Confectionery is right next door.
+Desserts are pretty run-of-the-mill, but the locally beloved Angelo Brocato's Ice Cream & Confectionery is right next door.